coli-saar/rewrite_text/README.md

 Once finished, the preprocessed files should be located in a subdirectory of `data/en` or `data/de`.
 For example, if the features [dependency, frequency] were selected, the preprocessed files will be in `dependency_frequency/`.

+*Plots:* You can create histogram plots to inspect the distribution of the values for each of the features.
+To generate the plots run `python inspect_features.py --lang [de|en] --out [directory_path_for_plots]`.
+This will create plots for each of the four different features extracted during preprocessing.
+For each feature there will be four plots: one for the training, validation and test data split each and one for the complete corpus.
+Note: if you extracted less features during the preprocessing step you need to adapt the `features` variable in the main function of inspect_features.py accordingly.

 ## Training a sequence-to-sequence model
 For training first prepare the configuration file following the example in `configs/preprocess_train_generate_wikilarge.yaml`.
 Arguments in the training config: